 In terms of revenue, Amazon is the biggest internet-based company in the world.
-When it started out selling books online in 1994, Jeff Bezos knew the only way to succeed online was to grow big, and fast!
+When it started out selling books online in 1994, Jeff Bezos had an idea that the best way to succeed online was to grow big and fast.

-Today the company sells everything from books to e-readers to shipping container houses.
+Today, the company sells everything from books to groceries to shipping container houses.
 It has become a one-stop-shop and has many ambitions for its future.

 Here we explore Amazon's earliest days and highlight some of the company's most important milestones.
 We will also attempt to explore why the company became so popular.